ArPiRobot/arpirobot.github.io/docs/devs/corelib.md

     When ready to test you will need to be connected to a robot via its WiFi network (or have some network connection to the Robot's Pi).

-    On the development PC run the `dev-deploy.py` script.in the root of the ArPiRobot-CoreLib folder.
-This will build the CoreLib and copy the build library, development versions of the python bindings and both testrobot projects to `/home/arpirobot/CoreLib-Test` on the robot.
+    On the development PC run the `dev-deploy.py` script (in the root of the ArPiRobot-CoreLib repo).
+This will build the CoreLib and copy the built library, development versions of the python bindings and both testrobot projects to `/home/arpirobot/CoreLib-Test` on the robot.

     To run the `testrobot` program  login to the Pi via ssh.
-You can use OpenSSH (Windows 10 and newer) PuTTY on Windows.
-Other OSes should include OpenSSH.
-The commands below are OpenSSH commands which will work with OpenSSH on Windows 10, macOS, Linux, etc.

     ```sh
     ssh -l arpirobot 192.168.10.1